valkey-io/valkey-doc/commands/acl-log.md

 1. Failures to authenticate their connections with [`AUTH`](auth.md) or [`HELLO`](hello.md).
 2. Commands denied because against the current ACL rules.
 3. Commands denied because accessing keys not allowed in the current ACL rules.
+4. Commands denied because accessing a database not allowed in the current ACL rules.

 The optional argument specifies how many entries to show.
 By default up to ten failures are returned.
 The special `RESET` argument clears the log.